-The latest findings from a project funded by the UK Stem Cell Foundation offer new hope to millions affected by glaucoma.
+The latest findings from a project funded by the UK Stem Cell Foundation offers new hope to millions affected by glaucoma.

 Spinal Cord Repair

-Professor Raisman has pioneered the use of olfactory ensheathing stem cells, taken from the patient’s own upper nasal passages, and used to help regrow nerve fibres in the damaged spinal cord.
+Professor Raisman has pioneered the use of olfactory ensheathing stem cells, taken from the patient’s own upper nasal passages, and used to help regrow nerve fibres.

 Keep up to date with the latest news from UKSCF here or follow us on Twitter and Facebook.

 The Summer 2020 issue of our newsletter "Renew" has been published and is available for download below.

 Christmas Fayre fundraising - thanks to Steve Moorlen